MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Numerical Experiments

 \subsubsection{Makespan}

 The makespans (Fig.~\ref{exp2_result}(c)) of EECBS and ILP were similar to those in Experiment~1, whereas PHANS and PIBT achieved shorter makespans under certain conditions.
-This is presumably because the presence of static obstacles reduces the search space, making the evacuation of obstructing agents to favorable locations easier.
+This is presumably because the presence of static obstacles reduces the search space, making it easier to evacuate obstructing agents to favorable locations.